northwesternmutual/kanali/README.md

 * **Analytics & Monitoring:** Kanali uses [Grafana](https://grafana.com/) and [InfluxDB](https://www.influxdata.com/) to provide a customizable and visually appealing experience so that you can get real time alerting and visualization around Kanali's metrics.
 Find out more [here](#analytics-and-monitoring)!
 * **Production Ready:** [Northwestern Mutual](https://www.northwesternmutual.com/) uses Kanali in Production to proxy, manage, and secure all Kubernetes hosted services.
 * **Easy Installation:** Kanali does not rely on an external database, infrastructure agents or workers, dedicated servers, etc. Kanali is deployed in the same manner as any other service in Kubernetes.
 Find installation instructions [here](#installation)
-* **Open Tracing Integration:** Kanali integrates with [Open Tracing](http://opentracing.io/), endorsed by the [Cloud Native Foundation](https://www.cncf.io/), which provides consistent, expressive, vendor-neutral APIs allowing you to trace the entire lifecycle of a request.
-[Jaeger](http://jaeger.readthedocs.io/en/latest/), a distributed tracing system open sourced by Uber Technologies, is supported out of the box providing a visual representation for your traces.
+* **Open Tracing Integration:** Kanali integrates with [Open Tracing](http://opentracing.io/), hosted by the [Cloud Native Foundation](https://www.cncf.io/), which provides consistent, expressive, vendor-neutral APIs allowing you to trace the entire lifecycle of a request.
+[Jaeger](http://jaeger.readthedocs.io/en/latest/), a distributed tracing system open sourced by Uber Technologies and recently accepted into the Cloud Native Foundation, is supported out of the box to provide a visual representation for your traces.

 # Table of Contents